General Information and Frequently Asked Questions about the Hank Aaron State Trail

 The Hank Aaron State Trail is a continuous trail from Lake Michigan to the Milwaukee/Waukesha county line.
 The overall length is approximately 12 miles, which includes several sections where there are parallel segments.

 The section furthest east is on city streets, but the trail transitions to an off-street asphalt paved trail just east of 3rd and Pittsburgh Avenue (now known as Freshwater Way - map), with a ramp and stairway going up to the Sixth Street Bridge.
 It continues as a paved path all the way out to 94th Place.

 West of 94th Place, the trail is closed during construction of the Zoo Interchange.
 A detour route on city streets is posted during the Trail closure, but both routes link to the Oak Leaf Trail, which traverses through 100 miles of Milwaukee County.

 How long will the detour be in place?

 Reconstruction of the Zoo Interchange requires demolition and reconstruction of freeway on and off ramps.
 Many of the abutments for these structures are on or across the Trail.
-Because the work will be accomplished in a phased approach, the section west of 94th Place will be closed until fall of 2018.
+Because the work will be accomplished in a phased approach, the section west of 94th Place will be closed until the end of October.
 Please follow the detour route (signs on streets and shown on our map), which will allow you to connect to the Oak Leaf Trail in Greenfield Park.

 Will there be changes to the Trail west of 94th Place after it is reopened in 2018?